joseph-flinn/site/frontend/posts/engineering-portfolio-management-part4.md

 5. Have resources in place
 6. Cultivate a climate and culture for innovations
 7. The right organizational design and structure to maximize product teams
-8. Top management support, focused on developing a innovation strategy rather than hands-on managing of the projects themselves
+8. Top management support, focused on developing an innovation strategy rather than hands-on managing of the projects themselves
 9. Utilizing a multistage stage-and-gate idea-to-launch system